SaltyGoo/saltygoo.github.io/_posts/blog/2025-08-04-God-Darkness.md

 _Darkness is everywhere.
 Darkness is a shelter. <br> Darkness hides.
 Darkness is where people won't go._

 In my games, the main religion is monotheistic, vast and collapsing under its own massive weight and contradictions.
-What I'm trying to do here is to organise my thoughts on all its beliefs and rites relating to a certain game-relevant theme, which is Darkness in this case.
-As usual, you can click on ▶ to expand the text.
+What I'm trying to do here is to organise my thoughts on all its beliefs and rites relating to a certain dnd-relevant theme, which today is Darkness.
+As usual, you can click on the ▶ symbols to expand the text.

 ## What The Orthodoxy Says About Darkness